Shearson/American Express Inc. v. McMahon: Analysis and commentary

 the SEC has approved NASD rules for notice and a hearing, then how can a party convincingly argue that those same rules are fundamentally unfair within the meaning of the FAA?" she asked.
 "In other words, the SEC-approval process might strip parties of their right to argue that the arbitration hearing is not fundamentally fair under modern FAA jurisprudence."

-Nebraska law professor C. Steven Bradford examined the lower-court anticipatory overrulings of Wilko in the wake of McMahon that led to Rodriguez de Quijas in a 1990 article critical of the Court's response to the practice in the latter case.
+University of Nebraska College of Law professor C. Steven Bradford examined the lower-court anticipatory overrulings of Wilko in the wake of McMahon that led to Rodriguez de Quijas in a 1990 article critical of the Court's response to the practice in the latter case.
 He noted that the practice had a long history and had been tolerated and tacitly encouraged by the Court in other cases.
 After McMahon, he noted, lower courts could have avoided the Wilko questions, particularly by relying on an SEC regulation that required arbitration clauses to allow claims to be brought in federal court, or looked to a narrow reading of the contractual language.
 Yet few did, and even courts that did not need to reach the Wilko question nevertheless did so.

 "The lower courts that rejected Wilko in the aftermath of McMahon were not doing so to be unfaithful to Wilko," Bradford wrote, "they were doing so to be faithful to McMahon."
 While he faulted them for "ignor[ing] scholarly commentary and a number of prior federal cases explicitly dealing with the effect of doubtful Supreme Court precedent" he found greater fault with the McMahon majority.

 If Blackmun's dissent recognized that, he wondered, how could the majority not have?
 The ensuing decision in Rodriguez suggested to him that it did.
 Lower courts, he concluded, must in such cases be free to use anticipatory overruling.